inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_api.md

 `version`
 : A version identifier for the API.

+`failonwarnings`
+: Specifies to rollback the API creation when a warning is encountered.
+By default, API creation continues if a warning is encountered.

+: **Field**: `failonwarnings`

 `warnings`
 : The warning messages are reported when `failonwarnings` is turned on during API import.